Friday, 19 June 2020

 Ah go tae Tesco later that nicht.
 Senga hud left me plenty o everythin but bog roll efter the Toilet Paper Apocalypse, and ah want tae chance ma arm and see if ah can get some haun gel.

-Ainlie essential shops wur meant tae be open and takeaways are ainlie allowed wan bugger in at a time, but no Nemos.
-Come hell or high water, those buggers are floggin as many pizza crunches as they can.
+Ainlie essential shops are meant tae be open and takeaways are ainlie allowin wan bugger in at a time, but no Nemos.
+Come hell or high water, those buggers are floggin as many pizza crunches as they kin.
 These’s a queue oot the door.
 Ah hope someone calls the polis, but ah’m no grass.

 Ah take deep breaths in and oot.
 Ma stomach’s in knots at the thocht o wee bastart coronavirus germs swirlin aboot inside, latchin their wee germy arms intae the Coco Pops and and goin mental in the vegetable aisle.